pawangjain/smart_tv_app/README.md

-# DadaBhagwan TV App - for Smart TV
+## Video Flickering TV app demo of a Youtube video on Mi TV Stick

-## Getting Started
+Getting Started

 This project is a starting point for a Flutter application.